 Biochemical sketch of

-the eye's operatio
+the eye's operation:

 When light first strikes the retina a photon interacts with a molecule